jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 green: make it pass
 --------------------------------------------------------

-* I add the error to the list of exceptions encountered
+* which I add to the list of exceptions encountered

   .. code-block:: python